snowdriftcoop/snowdrift/CONTRIBUTING.md

 Short version for experienced Git users:

 **We suggest keeping your local master matched to the main project master.
-Do your work *only* on other git branches.
-Use as many branches as needed to separate all work that functions independently** (you can, of course, remove merged branches later).
+Work *only* on other git branches.
+Use as many branches as needed to separate all work that functions independently** (and avoid clutter by deleting branches once no longer needed).

 The following covers the bare minimum process for those new to Git.